Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 Child references are different from derived references.
 A child reference is a reference to a non-reference struct or class field or to a tuple element.
-The main difference with derived references is that it's allowed to create more than one mutable child reference to a variable, but only if these references are to different variable members (fields or tuple elements).
+The main difference compared to derived references is that it's allowed to create more than one mutable child reference to a variable, but only if these references are created for different variable members (fields or tuple elements).
-This allows, for example, simultaneously to change different fields of the same struct instance.
+This allows, for example, to change simultaneously different fields of the same struct instance.

 .. code-block:: u_spr